paulvt/geo-uri-rs/README.md

-# geo-uri-rs
+t# geo-uri-rs

-A Rust crate (`geo-uri`) for parsing uniform resource identifiers for geographic locations (geo URIs) according to
+A Rust crate (`geo-uri`) for uniform resource identifiers for geographic locations (geo URIs) according to
 IEEE RFC [5870](https://www.rfc-editor.org/rfc/rfc5870).
 This crate allows for parsing and generating geo URIs in the correct format.
-It's parser is currently somewhat more liberal than the proposed standard.
+Its parser is currently somewhat more liberal than the proposed standard.

 It supports geolocations specified by latitude and longitude, but also optionally altitude and an uncertainty radius.
-The only supported coordinate reference system is [WGS-84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84).
+The currently only supported coordinate reference system is [WGS-84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84).

 ## Usage